LLM-driven Querying

-I deployed a Streamlit-based “Natural-Language → SPARQL Workbench” connected to Gemini 2.5 Flash, enabling free-text queries over the integrated knowledge graph.
+I subsequently developed a Natural Language → SPARQL Workbench framework connected to Gemini 2.5 Flash and deployed on Streamlit, enabling text querying over the integrated knowledge graph.

-A single carefully designed SYSTEM prompt constrains the LLM to the exact graph schema, named graphs, and query patterns, allowing it to translate natural-language questions into valid, performant SPARQL rather than open-ended text generation.
+A carefully designed SYSTEM prompt constrains the model to the exact graph schema, named graphs, and query patterns, allowing it to generate valid, efficient SPARQL rather than open-ended text.

 - IaaS : Google Cloud VM